Becoming a Tutor: Why I Kissed my Gradebook Good-Bye

 It took me months to realize that my student, Graham*, did not know my name.
-Graham was a high school senior with a traumatic brain injury.
+Graham was a high schooler with a traumatic brain injury.
 He knew the names of family members, but no one else.
-Graham was very good at covering, faking out his friends, teammates, and me.
+He was very good at faking out his friends, teammates, and me.

 I was a homebound teacher, working with students who could not attend school for medical reasons.
 I was Graham’s only teacher, creating the curriculum, writing the lesson plans, creating the assessments, and grading his work.
-We met one-on-one for hours each week to work on English, US Government, and his college essay.
+We spent hours working together each week.

 Graham’s mother, the school, and I were in constant contact.
 How was he feeling?
 What was the latest doctor’s report?
 What progress was he making academically?
 Did he qualify for Special Education?
 What accommodations should he receive?
 When would he be ready to return to school?

 I want to foster relationships with families.
-I aim to assist in communication between schools and families.
+I can also assist in communication between schools and families.
 I tutor to help kids.